webrain/grunt-wordpress-deploy/README.md

 # Instructions

-Deploy a Wordpress instance without pain using Grunt.
+develop a Wordpress instance without pain using Grunt.

 This plugin leverages on Grunt to push and pull a Wordpress instance into the predefined locations.
 Here's a tour of the features: